From the airport:

 When you exit your terminal you will see a huge area which you will have to cross (from terminal 2, terminal 1 is closer) to get to the S-bahn station.

 We stayed at this hotel, Hotel Sendlinger Tor and can confidently recommend it.
 The rooms are a little on the small side, but very clean and there’s everything you need.
 It’s in a really convenient location, walking distance to the main train station and interesting sites in the town.
-If you’re looking for something cheaper, or more luxurious, try Booking.com (if you use this referral link for your next booking on Booking.com we’ll both get a reward!).
+You can find all types of hotels, just use booking. com or any other hotel search engine.

 We didn’t take any much public transport while in Munich, we went almost everywhere by foot.
 Of course there are excursions you can take outside of Munich, but while you’re in the city it’s not difficult to get around.
 The city is flat, no hills to climb, and plenty of places to stop for a tea/beer, or something stronger, if you need a rest.